Thursday, October 31, 2024

 SELECT statement options

-1. FROM is used to specify a table name where a necessary column with data is located.
+The FROM clause is used to specify a table name where a necessary column with data is located.

 Syntax: